eiffel-community/eiffel/usage-examples/pipeline-monitoring.md

 ### ArtC1, ArtC2
 The [EiffelArtifactCreatedEvents](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md) representing new versions of the built software.

-### TCS1, TCS2, TCF1, TCF2
+### TCT1, TCT2, TCS1, TCS2, TCF1, TCF2
-[EiffelTestCaseStartedEvents](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md) and [EiffelTestCaseFinishedEvents](../eiffel-vocabulary/EiffelTestCaseFinishedEvent.md) representing one test execution per artifact (__ArtC1__ and __ArtC2__, respectively).
-Note that management of test cases per se is not within the scope of Eiffel, but like many events EiffelTestCaseStarted is able to reference external entities.
+[EiffelTestCaseTriggeredEvents](../eiffel-vocabulary/EiffelTestCaseTriggeredEvent.md), [EiffelTestCaseStartedEvents](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md) and [EiffelTestCaseFinishedEvents](../eiffel-vocabulary/EiffelTestCaseFinishedEvent.md) representing one test execution per artifact (__ArtC1__ and __ArtC2__, respectively).
+Note that management of test cases per se is not within the scope of Eiffel, but like many events EiffelTestCaseTriggered is able to reference external entities.
 Furthermore, it is assumed in this example that these externally managed test case descriptions in turn are able to reference any requirements they verify (which is arguably good practice in any context).
 With those references in place, these events can be used to answer the question "Which requirements have been verified in which version of the product, and what was the outcome?".
+This can in turn be explicitly represented via [EiffelIssueVerifiedEvents](../eiffel-vocabulary/EiffelIssueVerifiedEvent.md).

 ### CLM1, CLM2
 [EiffelConfidenceLevelModifiedEvents](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md) signaling that a new version of this component or part of the system is deemed ready for delivery.
 In this example, this is the event that the next tier of the system hierarchy reacts to, and proceeds to pick up the referenced artifact (__ArtC1__ and __ArtC2__, respectively) to integrate it.